-A small number of permanent deacons in this Diocese are employed full time in parishes, but most offer their ministry on a voluntary, part-time basis while continuing to hold jobs in the secular world.
+A small number of deacons in this diocese are employed full time in parishes, but most offer their ministry on a voluntary, part-time basis while continuing to hold jobs in the secular world.
 Indeed, the deacon is uniquely an inhabitant of two worlds, the clerical and the secular, thus forming a bridge between the two.
 He has a precious opportunity to infuse the world of secular work and society with the light of Christ and, conversely, to enrich his diaconal ministry in the Church with firsthand experience of marriage, family life, and the secular world.

 The Diocese of La Crosse has benefited greatly from the humble and qualified service of these men who are ordained to image Christ the Servant, and there is a need for more of them.
-A new class of aspirants to the permanent diaconate is started every two years, with the next class to be launched in the fall of 2019.
+A new class of aspirants to the diaconate is started every two years, with the next class to be launched in the fall of 2023.

-If you wish to learn more about the formation, life and ministry of the permanent deacon, two excellent Vatican documents can be found at: http://www.cin.org/docs/deacon98.html
+If you wish to learn more about the formation, life and ministry of the deacon, two excellent Vatican documents can be found at: http://www.cin.org/docs/deacon98.html